MIDVALE Last season proved to be an unforgettable one for Hillcrest. But it ended up being unforgettable for all the wrong reasons.

 Some of them like senior running back Anthony Biven even used a creative flair in dealing with the past.

 Biven wrote a song about how the Huskies are emerging from the dark cloud that obscured the program last season and will be a competitive team.
-He posted it on his MySpace Web page.
+He posted it on his MySpace page.
 The response his song received was overwhelming.

 "The first day I put it up there I had at least 40 comments that day," Biven said.
 "Even (players) from different regions we're coming on my page and were like Oh, man I like your song.
 This song is tight.
 You guys better do good this year.
 I'll be looking for you."'

-Biven and his Hillcrest teammates also are hoping to make some sweet music on the field this fall.
+Biven and his Hillcrest teammates are also hoping to make some sweet music on the field this fall.
 Given that several starters are returning and the group emerged from turbulent times as a closer unit, the Huskies feel like they can be a bigger factor in Region 2 this season.

 Defensively, the team's strength is at linebacker.
 Jesse Hudson was the team's leading tackler a year ago and should be even tougher after spending a summer at boot camp.
 The defensive line also has a pair of returning starters in Austin Neilson and Sean Choi.